-The material Group risks identified in the risk maps as well as the results of the analyses of risk scenarios and risk provisions are discussed and validated in meetings of the interdisciplinary Risk and Internal Control Committee (RICC) held once every quarter and chaired by the CFO.
+The material Group risks are discussed and validated in meetings of the interdisciplinary Risk and Internal Control Committee (RICC) held once every quarter and chaired by the CFO.
 At the same time this forms the preparation for risk reporting to the Executive Board and Audit Committee.
 The RICC meetings are attended by all Group officers responsible for governance, risk and compliance.
 This interdisciplinary approach at committee level makes a key contribution to improving corporate governance processes in the Group.

 Employees responsible for risk management receive regular training on using the individual instruments; we also use our Groupwide web-based IT risk management tool to provide targeted information and training material.

 Internal Auditing uses the information from the risk maps for its risk-oriented audit planning.
 The internal audits structured on this basis contribute to the efficient monitoring of the risk management system and deliver insights to increase the quality of the information and further improve risk management in the Group.